SixArm/sixarm-company-confidentiality-agreement/README.md

 jurisdiction over any disputes arising under the terms of this Agreement.

-This agreement includes the right of forum non conveniens.
+This Agreement includes the right of forum non conveniens.
 For example, to change the location if there is a mutually-preferable location.